Javier Mariátegui

-Javier Mariátegui Chiappe (Lima, 13 September 1928 – Lima, 3 August 2008) was a renowned Peruvian intellectual and psychiatrist.
+Javier Mariátegui Chiappe (13 September 1928 in Lima – 3 August 2008 in Lima) was a renowned Peruvian intellectual and psychiatrist.
 He was the last of the children of José Carlos Mariátegui and Anna Chiappe.
 Studied at the University of San Marcos where he also started teaching; he was also a founder of Cayetano Heredia University.
 He was also the founding director of the National Institute of Mental Health “Honorio Delgado - Hideyo Noguchi”.
 He died in Lima.

 Early life

 He was born on 13 September 1928 in Lima, Peru to José Carlos Mariátegui La Chira and Anna Chiappe Iacomini, an Italian woman.
 His older brother was Sandro Mariátegui Chiappe.

 First years

 In 1947 he entered the University of San Marcos, studying in parallel pre-medicine and humanities, in 1949 he decided to follow studies in the Medicine Faculty of San Fernando.
 It was exactly with his companion of bench at the School San Luis, the Father Gustavo Gutiérrez, that took in parallel sciences and humanities, enjoying philosophy classes, as those of Mariano Iberico and also they studied the first year of medicine; both being also college students representatives.
 In 1956 he was received as M.D. with the thesis "Psychopathology of the experimental poisoning with dietilamida of acid d-lisérgico (LSD)" and he distinguished with the contenta for having obtained the highest grade during his studies, nevertheless he decided to stay in Peru.